Faye has been cooking for over 50 years and loves to share her recipes and cooking tips with everyone.

 If you want to make honest to goodness homemade sweet pickles, this video is one of the easier methods.

-Short & Savory Video: Bread & Butter Pickles
+Video: How to Easily Make Bread & Butter Pickles

 If you prefer the real thing and don't mind a little work, the video below is about how to make Bread & Butter pickles.
-It looks pretty simple; easier than some methods that I've seen.
-You might want to take a look anyway, because the guy in it is rather cute!
+It looks pretty simple, and he has a handy dandy tip for you.

 © 2014 Faye Rutledge